upper waypoint

 After MØ’s “Final Song” set an appropriate tone, the game’s soundtrack steered into the familiar: Souls of Mischief’s “93 ‘Til Infinity,” P-Lo’s “Put Me On Somethin’,” and ATM and IMD’s “Bernie Lean,” the inexplicable only-in-the-Bay Coliseum hit that encourages fans to dance like the dead main character from the 1989 cult movie Weekend at Bernie’s.

 During a jumbotron interview with an old-timer named Pete — an A’s fan since 1968 — the PA played the Grateful Dead’s “Touch of Grey.”
-In the second inning, for an on-screen tribute to the many behind-the-scenes stadium workers, we got Bill Withers’ “Lovely Day,” right around the same time a guy walked past us hoisting a sign that read “JOHN FISHER HAS SEX WITH COUCHES TOO.”
+In the second inning, for an on-screen tribute to the many behind-the-scenes stadium workers, we got Bill Withers’ “Lovely Day,” right at the same time a guy walked past us hoisting a sign that read “JOHN FISHER HAS SEX WITH COUCHES TOO.”

 Sponsored

 Let’s see, what else?
 The Incredible Bongo Band’s breakbeat classic “Apache” was in the mix.
-Accompanying a 2024 season highlights reel was Trace Adkins’ “Swing”; another montage that started with the Coliseum’s 2019 light malfunction got The Doors’ “Light My Fire.”
+Accompanying a 2024 season highlights reel was Trace Adkins’ “Swing”; another montage that started with the Coliseum’s 2019 light malfunction had The Doors’ “Light My Fire.”

 Stacy Samuels, “the Banjo Guy,” plays for fans at the A’s final game at the Oakland Coliseum, Sept.
 26, 2024.
 (Gabe Meline/KQED)